JustFlyIt/EffectiveCPPExamples/README.md

 Item 6:  Explicitly disallow the use of compiler-generated functions you
          do not want.

 Item 7:  Declare destructors virtual in polymorphic base classes.

+Item 8:  Prevent exceptions from leaving destructors.